dfsp-spirit/libfs/README.md

 ### Roadmap

 Next TODOs:
-* add more tests for reading labels
+* add support for reading brain parcellations from `.annot` files
-* Refactor `read_*` functions to have a version of each function that works on a stream, so its easy to support GZIPPED versions.
-* Refactoring: use more templates for `fwrite*` and `fread*` functions.

 ### Running the tests